bloodyowl/collections/README.md

 ```

-### `iterator(array) -> fn`
+### iterator(array) > fn

 Returns a function that returns the next element in the array every time it is called.
 Works with sparse arrays.

 ```javascript
 var array = [1,2,3]